-Polytunnels 14ft x 6.5ft (height 7ft) 4m x 2m (height 2.1m)
+Polytunnels 15ft x 8ft (height 7ft) 4.57m x 2.44m (height 2.1m)

-Fencing used on allotments plots should be no higher than 6ft or 1.8m and of traditional construction.
+Fencing used on allotments plots MUST be no higher than 6ft / 1.8m and of traditional construction.

 Horizontal supports should be located on the inside of the plot in order to prevent unauthorised access.
 Palings should be of an even height along the length of the fence.